 No individual who is an employee, contractor, or agent of USA Judo may assist a

-member or former member of USA Judo in obtaining a new job (excluding the routine transmission of administrative or personnel files) if the individual knows that the member or former member a) violated the policies or procedures of the U.S. Center for SafeSport related to sexual misconduct; and/or b) was convicted of a crime involving sexual misconduct with a minor in violation of applicable law or the policies and procedures of the U.S. Center for SafeSport.
+member or former member of USA Judo in obtaining a new job (excluding the routine transmission of administrative or personnel files) if the individual knows that the member or former member a) violated the policies or procedures of the Center related to sexual misconduct; and/or b) was convicted of a crime involving sexual misconduct with a minor in violation of applicable law or the policies and procedures of the Center .

-Section 17.7.
+Section 18.7.
 Other Policies.

-USA Judo shall adopt other relevant policies to effectively run and govern the organizationSECTION 18.
+USA Judo shall adopt other relevant policies to effectively run and govern the organization, including, but not limited to: an open meeting policy, regional determination policy, and grievance policy.

+SECTION 19.

 FIDUCIARY MATTERS